What Is FinOps for Data Cloud Platforms?

 Executive Leadership aligns data cloud investments with business outcomes.
 They use FinOps insights to drive strategic efficiency and accountability.

 The FinOps lifecycle follows three phases: Inform, Optimize, and Operate.
 At a high level, the Inform phase focuses on cost visibility and allocation, the Optimize phase focuses on improving efficiency, and the Operate phase focuses on how teams take action and collaborate.
 FinOps Capabilities, such as budgeting, unit economics, and usage optimization, to name a few, are aligned with the phases.
-It’s recommended for teams to take an iterative approach to advancing maturity across each capability.
+Teams are encouraged to take an iterative approach in moving maturity forward for each capability.

 Inform